 While I use just one simple metal tool to help me perfect my shapes, my favorite tool is my hand.

-To me, each ball of clay is a unique, unpredictable entity, and so often, my turns and twists are done only with the its cooperation.
+To me, each ball of clay is a unique, unpredictable entity, and so often, my turns and twists are done with its cooperation.
 In essence, I work along with the clay, working to move it to its full potential as an object of art.

 With raw porcelain, no shape stays where I leave it.
 Imagine working with dough, where you flatten it, smooth it, and then try to bring it up into a form.
 I prop every single move with handmade concoctions that hold the direction.
-With pure porcelain I have to create layers and layers of covers so that the piece can dry evenly without cracking.
-As days pass, I slowly remove layers of covers until none remain.

 Once it is bone dry I dab my fingertip with water and slightly soften the outer layer and then use a blade to gently perfect the shapes.
 Any pressure at this point in the drying process can cause a piece to shatter.